Air Fryer Recipe

 Method

-- Sprinkle salt over sliced aubergines and let sit for 30 minutes to draw out moisture, then rinse and pat dry.
+- Sprinkle the sliced aubergines with salt and leave for 30 minutes to draw out the moisture, then rinse and pat them dry.

-- Coat each aubergine slice in flour, then egg, and finally the breadcrumb mixture.
+- Dip each aubergine slice into the flour, then the egg, and finally the breadcrumb mixture.

-- Preheat air fryer to 180°C (356°F), spray basket with olive oil, and arrange aubergine slices in a single layer.
-Spray tops with olive oil and cook for 8-10 minutes until crispy.
+- Preheat the air fryer to 180°C (356°F), spray the basket with olive oil, and lay the aubergine slices in a single layer.
+Spray the tops with olive oil and cook for 8-10 minutes, until crisp.

-- In an ovenproof dish, layer tomato sauce, crispy aubergine slices, Parmesan, and mozzarella.
-Repeat layers, finishing with mozzarella on top.
+- In an ovenproof dish, layer the tomato sauce, crispy aubergine slices, Parmesan and mozzarella.
+Repeat the layers, ending with mozzarella on top.

 Why this works in an air fryer